Float glass is a term that refers to a process of making glass that was perfected in 1959 by Pilkington Brothers, Ltd. of England.

 This is standard clear glass.
 Most glass types begin as clear float.
 Most units will have a pane of clear float that has no additional coatings or properties.
-Usual thickness for glazing is 4mm but 6mm and 10mm are also available.
+Usual thickness for glazing are 4mm and 6mm.
+For large sizes 8mm and 10mm are used.

 Low-e (low emmisivity) glass